ryley-matos/recipe-takehome-project/README.md

   1. fix the search function
   1. add a recipe component to display the response
   1. add routing so that you can land on a recipe page or reload and have the same search
-  1. add unit tests using jest, mocha, ava, or jasmine
+  1. add unit tests using jest, mocha, ava, jasmine, etc...

+## Bonus

+  1. add ci/cd using travis, circleCI, etc...
+  1. containerize the application
+  1. add deployments using heroku, digital ocean, etc...
-  1. add integration tests using puppeteer, webdriver, or selenium powered tests
+  1. add integration tests using puppeteer, webdriver, selenium, etc...